temporalio/cli/temporalcli/commandsmd/commands.md

   Env: TEMPORAL_API_KEY.
 * `--grpc-meta` (string[]) -
   HTTP headers for requests.
-  Format as comma-separated "KEY=VALUE" pairs.
+  Format as a `KEY=VALUE` pair.
+  May be passed multiple times to set multiple headers.
 * `--tls` (bool) -
   Enable base TLS encryption.
   Does not have additional options like mTLS or client certs.